inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 ------------

-In the first unit we learned that there are three types of objects that can be drawn in OpenStreetMap - points (nodes), lines (ways), and polygons.
+In the first unit we learned that there are three types of objects that can be drawn in OSM - points (nodes), lines (ways), and polygons.
 Lines contain numerous points, and the line itself carries the attributes that define what it represents.
 Polygons are the same as lines, except that the the line must finish where it begins in order to form a shape.

-In fact, there is one other type of object in OpenStreetMap, and these are called relations.
+In fact, there is one other type of object in OSM, and these are called relations.
 In the same way that a line consists of other points, a relation contains a group of other objects, be they points, lines, or polygons.
 If you are looking to obtain advanced editing skills, then understanding and knowing how to properly edit relations is important.

-For example, imagine that you want to map a building that has courtyards in the center.
+For example, imagine that you want to map a building that has courtyards in the centre.
 You would need to draw a polygon around the outside of the building, and you would need other polygons around the courtyards to indicate that they are not part of the building.
 This is an example of a relation.
 The relation would contain several polygons - and the attributes of the building would be